 Use native encryption for Windows (BitLocker), macOS (FileVault) or Linux (see section 5, Encryption of Devices using Operating Systems other than Microsoft Windows and Apple macOS).
-Smartphones, tablets and PDAs Device-level encryption is required. iOS Devices connecting to FASmail using ActiveSync are automatically encrypted; for other Devices refer to Encrypting Mobile Devices guideline.
+Smartphones, tablets and PDAs Device-level encryption is required. iOS and Android Devices with a vendor-supported OS (still receiving updates) connecting to FASmail using the native ActiveSync client are automatically encrypted.
 Mobile Storage Devices/Media Device/media-level encryption is required.
 Refer to How to Encrypt USB Sticks and Other Removable Media guideline.
 Servers Servers located in datacentres that comply with the Physical Security of UBC Datacentres standard No full disk encryption required. n/a

 Third party servers that have an equivalent level of security to the Physical Security of UBC Datacentres including:

 - Datacentres at other higher education institutions and health authorities, in Canada

 - Other third party servers approved by the CISO